Many of us have been there. Too much month and not enough money. If you can’t afford to pay your bills, it can be stressful.

 - My Secret Method for Sticking to a Budget

-WHAT TO DO IF YOU CAN’T PAY YOUR BILLS
+WHAT TO DO IF YOU CAN’T PAY YOUR BILLS THIS MONTH

-1. Face reality
+1. Face the reality of what you owe

 When you can’t pay your bills, you feel overwhelmed.
 It may seem that the simplest solution would be to climb into your bed, cover up and go to sleep (hoping it will all go away).
 Sadly, that will not work.
 The bills will be waiting for you…and will get worse.